poly-gun/template-python-library/README.md

-# `template-python-library`
+# `template-python-project`

 ## Overview

-The following repository demonstrates an example Python *shared codebase* -- a library.
+The following repository demonstrates an example Python project -- both as a library and callable.

 Additionally, there includes documentation, examples, and scripts relating to: